kasulani/etracer/README.md

 - **Enhanced Stack Traces with color**: Clearer, more readable stack traces with proper formatting and syntax highlighting
-- **AI-Powered Analysis**: Uses OpenAI's API to analyze errors and provide smart explanations
+- **AI-Powered Analysis**: Uses OpenAI-compatible APIs to analyze errors and provide smart explanations
 - **Smart Fix Suggestions**: Get AI-generated suggestions for fixing the issues
 - **Multiple Usage Modes**: Decorator, context manager, and global exception handler
 - **Local Variable Inspection**: See the values of local variables at the point of error